jlcorcuera/unipi-dsmt-2023-2024/lab03/README.md

-# Hands-on session 3: Java EE - Part 1: Servlets
+# Hands-on session 3: Jakarta EE - Part 1: Servlets

 In this session, the next topics are covered: